 What is a fellowship?

-A fellowship is a short-term, funded, merit-based opportunity to do something exceptional.
+We define a fellowship as a short-term, funded, merit-based opportunity to do something exceptional.

 What is the difference between a fellowship and a scholarship?

-Scholarships provide funding to students for university tuition and other study-related expenses and can be either need-based or merit-based.
-Fellowships are strictly merit-based and provide funding for a unique work placement, professional training, independent projects, research, or graduate and doctoral study.
+Fellowships are strictly merit-based.
+Professional fellowships provide funding for a unique work placement, professional training, and independent projects.
+Academic fellowships provide funding for research, or graduate and doctoral study.
 Fellowships are offered in virtually all disciplines, at all career levels.

 Why should I apply for a fellowship?

 Fellowships are competitive and provide an opportunity to do or create something with the financial support, resources and freedom that a typical job cannot offer.
 Fellowships enhance your resume and provide networking opportunities with leaders in your career field.
 A fellowship might be your best opportunity to travel abroad, be your own boss, attend graduate school or publish a piece of work.

 How do I apply for fellowships?